BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/COMMONS_NET/RELATIONSHIP_MODEL.md

 The four-layer architecture creates a virtuous cycle where:

-- **CosmicSyncCore** provides the digital sovereignty that enables ethical systems
+- **CivicBase** provides the digital sovereignty that enables ethical systems
 - **Project Janus** provides the wisdom that ensures human-centered design
 - **Global Governance Frameworks** provide the patterns that enable scalable fairness
 - **CommonsNet** provides the practical implementation that delivers real value